telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/overview.md

 ---
 title: Overview
-page_title: How to use the Kendo UI Grid HtmlHelper extension, server-side ASP.NET MVC wrapper for Kendo UI Grid widget
+page_title: Overview | Kendo UI Grid HtmlHelper
+description: "Get started with the server-side wrapper for the Kendo UI Grid widget for ASP.NET MVC."
-description: Learn how to bind Kendo UI Grid for ASP.NET MVC, handle Kendo UI Grid Events, access an existing grid with Grid HtmlHelper extension documentation.
+slug: overview_gridhelper_aspnetmvc
 position: 1
 ---

-# Grid
+# Grid HtmlHelper Overview

 The Grid HtmlHelper extension is a server-side wrapper for the [Kendo UI Grid](/api/javascript/ui/grid) widget.
 It allows you to configure the Kendo UI grid from server-side code, helps with data binding and editing.